 The line of the permanently wind-and-wave beaten North Coast is broken by several bays (boca’s).
 Most of them are small yet impressive inlets at the mouth of dry riverbeds.
 Some of these bays (boca’s) are spectacular sights, adorned with white, sandy beaches and sand dunes, as is the case at Boca Prins and Dos Playa.

 Arikok is also home to Conchi, Aruba’s most important natural attraction, also know as The Natural Pool.
 The journey to the Pool is and adventure by itself and only possible by foot, horse or 4×4 vehicle.
-Due to the impact on nature and the environmental, please take note that ATVs, UTVs and motorbikes are prohibited in the National Park.
+Due to the impact on nature and the environment, please take note that ATVs, UTVs and motorbikes are prohibited in the National Park.

 Cultural and Historical components

 There are a number of sites within the park that attest to the history of Aruba.
 The Caquetío Indians left rock paintings in Cunucu Arikok and Fontein Cave.
 The bird image in the park logo is a copy of one of these historical artistic expressions.

 Old plantation (Cunucus) sites tell the story of an active yet challenging agricultural past.